CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

               - Provide terrain a priori information (see section below)
               - dict
               -
               - No
+            * - epipolar_resolutions
+              - The resolutions at which the Unit Pipeline will be ran for each pair
+              - list[int]
+              - [16, 4, 1]
+              - No
             * - debug_with_roi
               - Use input ROI with the tiling of the entire image (see Inputs section)